 Of course, this does not apply to pandemic clingers and special needs cats!
 Our older cat who passed away at age 19 a few years ago loved to sit on me 24/7.
 We would board him or find a sitter if we were gone longer than a few days since he NEEDED the love.

-2. Clean Up Your House Before Leaving
+2. I Always Clean Up My House Before Leaving To Ensure It’s A Safe Space

 How many times have you caught your cat eating a rouge piece of plastic, or hair tie or god knows what?
 Leaving your cat at home while on vacation means you need to clean the place up so they can’t eat something they aren’t supposed to.